Skip to main content Skip to footer

 2. Design user-centric self-service portals

 Self-service portals are supposed to make life easier for your users.
-But this isn’t a given.
+Getting this right takes deliberate design.
 To check your real users have a positive experience of your service portals, test them with a small, representative group across departments and regions.
 During this phase, service teams typically review:

 • If users can easily find the right request type